hemanthk92/IDD-Fa18-Lab7/README.md

 ## Part B. Web Camera

 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
-(Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**
+(Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)** <br>
 We import the module NodeWebCam.
 We define a set of options for the camera to operate such camera height, width, quality, etc this is saved in a object called opts.
 We also define a case when the user selects "Take a picture".
-And in here the line NodeWebCam.capture to take the picture and we display the picture in the main UI, with the ui.emit function.
+And in here the line NodeWebCam.capture to take the picture and we display the picture in the main UI, with the ui.emit function. <br>

 **b.
 Include a video of your working video doorbell**